vu-rdm-tech/yoda-vu-nl/functions/Storing-data.md

 To work with data, first add the [Yoda Network Disk](../getting-started/index.md) to your workstation.
-Once this is done you can use your existing workstation applications and tools to process Yoda data jsut like you would process locally stored data.
+Once this is done you can use your existing workstation applications and tools to process Yoda data just like you would process locally stored data.

 You will have access to the data compartments of user-groups for which you have been registered.